 Note: If the CC was determined and not issued following the IFSR then the updated FER should be submitted with the new IFSR application that is to be made when the new/revised application for CC is received.

 Any conditions recommended by Fire & Rescue NSW (FRNSW) in the IFSR that the certifying authority adopts are to be incorporated into the plans and specifications, including the FER, prior to issuing the CC.
 The Declaration of updated fire engineering report should be used by the certifying authority to provide FRNSW with a copy of the revised FER version that is attached to the fire safety schedule for the CC.
 This FER version is used for reference when an application for final fire safety certificate is made.
 Additionally, the form can be used by the certifying authority to advise FRNSW which IFSR conditions, if any, are not being adopted and why.

-The fire safety engineer may make incidental changes to the FER through the building’s development and construction.
-The fire safety engineer should forward any updated FER to the certifying authority for determination.
+The fire safety engineer may make incidental changes to the FER during construction including minor editorial amendments and corrections.
+The fire safety engineer should only forward an updated FER to the certifying authority with an application for CC to being determined.
 The certifying authority must determine whether these changes impact on the building design or the alternative solution.
 If the changes present a different alternative solution to the one that was assessed when the relevant CC was issued, then this change in design should be addressed through a modification of CC.

 Examples of the alternative solution being different and a change in design includes when changes have been made to the fire safety strategy/approach, number of issues, performance requirements, assessment methods, acceptance criteria, fires scenarios, design fires or modelling inputs.